hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - virus: 1) the most common type of malware; 2) attach malicious code to clean code; 3) wait to be run
     - ransomeware: infect computer and display message demanding a fee to be paid
     - spyware: 1) secretely record everything user enter, upload, download and store on computers or mobile devices; 2) keep itself hidden
+  - vulnerability: a weakness in a software system
+  - expolit:
-  - expolit: a code taking advantage of a software a software vulnerability or security flaw
+    - a code taking advantage of a software a software vulnerability or security flaw
+    - an attack that leverages that vulnerability
   - endpoint risks as company vulnerable: 1) malware; 2) expolit
   - Insecure APIs: a malicious user gained access to an organization's database from a <span style="color: #bb6600;">cloud-based application programming interface</span> that lacked strong authentication controls
   - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;">user login information</span>